FAIR2-for-research-software/git-with-it/episodes/branching.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What are branches?
-- How do we use branches in git effectively?
+- Why use branches?
-- How can I check out other peoples branches whilst working on my own?
+- How can I switch between branches and commits?
-- How do I keep my development branch up-to-date with `main`?
+- Comparing commits on a branch

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- How branches can be used to fix bugs or develop features in isolation.
+- What branches are and why they are used
-- Switching branches, stashing and restoring.
+- Switching branches and commits
-- How to keep a development branch up-to-date.
-- Git worktrees instead of branches.
-- Tracking multiple origins
+- Comparing branches/commits
+- Stashing commits

 ::::::::::::::::::::::::::::::::::::::::::::::::